 Australian incorporating an aquaculture economy in Brunei

 Oil-rich Brunei is seeking to diversify its economy by promoting private sector development in non-oil and gas industries.
 One beneficiary of this policy is the fisheries sector, the value of which has been estimated by the Brunei government at US$136 million per year and which is the subject of government assistance and incentives.
-With this in mind, our Client Neil Ashton approached Healy Consultants in September 2006 to incorporate an aquaculture company in Brunei.
+With this in mind, our Client Neil Ashton approached Healy Consultants to incorporate an aquaculture company in Brunei.
 His intention was to introduce new technologies into the sector and obtain government assistance for doing so.
 Neil, originally from South Australia, was involved in aquaculture research and development at universities in Australia for much of his career, but believed the time was right to make the transition from academia to business in an exciting new market such as Brunei.

 After an initial enquiry email to Healy Consultants, Neil spoke to Aidan Healy (managing director) to outline his Brunei objectives and expectations.
 For his part, Aidan explained some of the benefits and disadvantages of setting up in Brunei, as well as the tax, accounting and legal aspects of doing so.
 In addition, Aidan explained the requirement for a Brunei resident director (supplied by Healy Consultants) to fulfill statutory regulations for a limited liability company (LLC), the most suitable structure in our opinion.
 Aidan advised Neil that there would be no minimum capital requirements for this type of entity and that the company would be taxed at a corporate rate of 30%.